ameramayreh/conversational-app-engine/README.md

 cd conversational-app-engine
 npm install
 ```
 If you don't have git installed.
-You can download the prject from [here](https://github.com/ameramayreh/conversational-app-engine/archive/refs/heads/main.zip)
+You can download the project [here](https://github.com/ameramayreh/conversational-app-engine/archive/refs/heads/main.zip)

-## [3] Implement your app
+## [3] Implement your app [Optional]
 1- Crate a class that extends ConversationApp in the apps directory
 2- Implement the following methods:
 - getDefaultMessages: an array of instructions that tells GPT about its role and the expected response.
 Format [{"role": "system", "content": "You are ABC asesseten, you provide help in..."}, {"role": "user", "content": "Your responses should be structured in yaml format"}, ...]